Home > Resources Frequently Asked Questions About Near-Death Experiences

 o.
 Most near-death experiences are pleasant, but others are deeply frightening.
 For additional information about frightening near-death experiences, contact IANDS (International Association for Near-Death Studies) for a special publication.

-2. How many people have had this experience?
+2. How many people have had an NDE?

 Popular interest in NDEs became widespread by Raymond Moody‘s 1975 book Life After Life and the founding of the International Association for Near-Death Studies (IANDS) in 1981.
 The Gallup Organization and near-death research studies have estimated some 13 million adult near-death experiences in the U.S. Add children’s NDEs, and all experiences worldwide, and the figure would be much larger.
 Near-death experiences are uncommon, but not rare.
 Some commentators claim the number of near-death experiencers may be underestimated.
 People who have had a near-death experience may not be comfortable discussing the experience with others, especially when the NDE is understood as a paranormal incident or an experience of hell.
 NDEs are among the phenomena studied in the fields of psychology, psychiatry, and hospital medicine.